MerlinsLair/merlin/networks/genesis-validators.md

 1. **Gentxs must be submitted by End of Day UTC on June 11.**
-2. We highly recommend only experienced validators who have run on past Cmers SDK chains and have participated in a genesis ceremony before become genesis validators on Merlin.
+2. We highly recommend only experienced validators who have run on past Cosmos SDK chains and have participated in a genesis ceremony before become genesis validators on Merlin.
 3. All Merlin validators should be expected to be ready to participate active operators of the network.
 As explained in the [Merlin: A Hub